Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Theoretical Analysis

 \subsection{Improvement from Extensions}

 Suppose that $x, y, \bm{\lfbar}$ follows~\eqref{eq:pgm}.
-When we use $\bm{\lfbar}$ rather than $\bm{\lf}$ (i.e. $r_i \neq 0$), there are several changes to the decomposition in Theorem~\ref{thm:gen_err}: \begin{itemize}[itemsep=0.5pt,topsep=0pt,leftmargin=*] \item The bias is now bounded by $2d_{\C}K_y + 2m(d_{\C} + 2\max_i r_i) (K_{\lf} + K_{\lf, 0})$ (see Lemma~\ref{lemma:ext_bias}).
+When we use $\bm{\lfbar}$ rather than $\bm{\lf}$ (i.e. $r_i \neq 0$), there are several changes to the decomposition in Theorem~\ref{thm:gen_err}: \begin{itemize}[itemsep=0.5pt,topsep=0pt,leftmargin=*] \item The bias is now bounded by $2d_{\C}K_y + 2m(d_{\C} + 2\max_i r_i) (K_{\lf} + K_{\lf, 0})$ (see Lemma~\ref{lemma:ext_bias} in Appendix~\ref{sec:supp_proofs}).
 We must consider when $\NN(x)$ is not in $C(x)$, essentially resulting in a wider subset diameter. \item The variance is still $\mathcal{O}(1/n)$, but multiplicative factors change.
-For instance, $p_{\min}$ increases due to improved coverage, decreasing the variance. \item The irreducible error is now $H(y | \bm{\lfbar}, x)$. \end{itemize}
+For instance, $\alpha$ decreases due to improved coverage, thus decreasing the variance. \item The irreducible error is now $H(y | \bm{\lfbar}, x)$. \end{itemize}

 We analyze $H(y | \bm{\lfbar}, x)$ in this section. $\lfbar_i$ provides more signal than $\lf_i$ at inference on points where $\lf_i(x) = 0$, but the signal about $y$'s value may be incorrect.
 Extending $\lf_i$ using too large of $r_i$ could yield incorrect source votes, resulting in lower accuracy of the extended weak source.